 On March 11, 2011, the Tohoku-Taiheiyou-Oki earthquake occurred near the east coast of Honshu, Japan.
-This magnitude 9.0 earthquake and the subsequent tsunami caused significant damage to at least four of the six units of the Fukushima Dai-ichi nuclear power station and, as a result, there was a loss of offsite and onsite electrical power systems.
+This magnitude 9.0 earthquake and the subsequent tsunami caused significant damage to at least four of the six units of the Fukushima Dai-ichi nuclear power station.
+As a result, there was a loss of offsite and onsite electrical power systems.

-On March 23, 2011, the Chairman, via Tasking Memorandum - COMGBJ-11-0002, "NRC Actions Following the Events in Japan," directed the NRC's Executive Director for Operations to establish the NRC Near-Term Task Force (NTTF) to evaluate available technical and operational information from the events in Japan following the March 11, 2011, earthquake and tsunami at the Fukushima Daiichi nuclear power station.
-The NTTF was tasked to consider lessons learned from the event and to develop recommendations to improve the regulatory systems for reactors in the United States and their applicability to NRC licensed facilities other than power reactors.
+On March 23, 2011, the NRC Chairman issued Tasking Memorandum COMGBJ-11-0002, "NRC Actions Following the Events in Japan" (Agencywide Documents Access and Management System (ADAMS) Accession No. ML110820875).
+In it, the Chairman directed the NRC's Executive Director for Operations to establish the NRC Near-Term Task Force (NTTF) to evaluate available technical and operational information from the events in Japan following the March 11, 2011, earthquake and tsunami at the Fukushima Dai-ichi nuclear power station.
+The NTTF was tasked to consider lessons learned from the event and to develop recommendations to improve the regulatory framework for reactors in the United States and their applicability to NRC-licensed facilities other than power reactors.